aliktb/Hardware-Display-Monitor-Pi-Server/README.md

 5. Connect Pi to PC via ethernet cable.
 Can be done with PC motherboard's LAN input or USB to ethernet dongle
 6. Connect monitor to Pi vid HDMI.
 (Currently works with resolution of 1280 x 720)
 7. Restart the Pi

+### Usage

+1. Make sure Pi is connected to PC via ethernet
+2. Turn on Pi
+3. Use PC client to connect to PC

 ### Credits